omar-nafea/FullStack/React_Basics/1_BeforeYouLearnReact.md

 Transpiling: interpreting a programming language and translating it to a specific target language

 Transpiling JSX
-By the end of this reading, you will have learned how a component is built.
-Introduction

 Components are a nice way to build websites in React because they allow you to build more modular apps.
 However, how do you build components using React, JSX, and JavaScript?
 You'll learn how this works in this lesson item.
 A browser cannot understand JSX syntax.

 This means that making a browser understand React code requires a lot of supporting technologies.

-An example of such a technology is a transpiler.

 A transpiler takes a piece of code and transforms it into some other code.
 To understand why this is done, here is an example of an ES6 variable declaration:
 ```js
 const PI = 3.14
 ```

 This is perfectly valid ES6 syntax.
 However, if you were using a very old computer, that computer will have an old browser.
 Perhaps that browser was built before ES6 came out in 2015.

 This means that the JavaScript engine that is built into your old computer's browser is likely to be an ES5 JavaScript engine.